Areas Of Expertise:

 - Large scale program management

-- Delivery of complex programs involving substantial organisational change
+- Transformations and delivery of complex programs involving substantial organisational change

 - Bachelor of Business, Swinburne University